sursh/travel-clothes/README.md

 ## Pants

+"i’m basically head to toe @thisisADAY when i travel. particularly love...**the throw & roll leggings** (which have a very convenient pocket so i can stash my phone when i need my hands free)" -Tracy

 ## Shirts

 ## Outer Layers

-"I carry a lightweight 'blanket' throw over arms or legs or use as pillow."
+"I carry a lightweight 'blanket' throw over arms or legs or use as pillow." -Paula

+"i’m basically head to toe @thisisADAY when i travel. particularly love the **up in the air jacket**" -Tracy

 ## Underwear & Bras